LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 Everything from 'disastrous' bleaching of the reef, overfishing, pollution and climate change were paraded for a weekwithout a single challenging view offered to viewers.

-'EXPERTS' THINK PROTECTION OF THE REEF WILL SAVE IT FROM CLIMATE CHANGE
+'EXPERTS': PROTECTING REEF WILL SAVE IT FROM CLIMATE CHANGE

 'Experts' continue to convey the misleading impression that drawing lines on a map defining a Marine Protected Area will somehow protect coral reefs and marine life from potential [but not yet substantiated] threats from climate change.